rjsf-team/react-jsonschema-form/README.md

 This is useful if you expose the `uiSchema` as pure JSON, which can't carry functions.

+> Note: Until 0.40.0 it was possible to register a widget as object with shape `{ component: MyCustomWidget, options: {...} }`.
+This undocumented API has been removed.
+Instead, you can register a custom widget with a React `defaultProps` property. `defaultProps.options` can be an object containing your custom options.

 #### Custom widget options

-If you need to pass options to your custom widget, change your `ui:widget` value to be an object having the following structure:
+If you need to pass options to your custom widget, you can add a `ui:options` object containing those properties.
+If the widget has `defaultProps`, the options will be merged with the (optional) options object from `defaultProps`:

 ```jsx
 const schema = {